xz-dev/numlockw/README.md

    - The method described [here](https://stackoverflow.com/questions/13129804/python-how-to-get-current-keylock-status) seems problematic, but no better solution was found.

 2. **Is it working?**:
-   - I have tested `NUMLOCKW` on TTY and KDE (Wayland), and everything is working fine.
+   - I have tested `NumLockW` on TTY and KDE (Wayland), and everything is working fine.
 However, there are some issues that require attention from the compositor developers:
      - **Hyprland**: Does not work at all (including LED).
      - **River**: Works, but avoid using `Alt` or `Ctrl` with multiple keyboards simultaneously (you can plug them in at the same time, but do not use them concurrently, it's a bug of `River`).
      - **GNOME**: Does not fully work (LED works); no real function, LED is buggy similar to `River`.